Who is an ultimate beneficial owner and why do I need to provide this information?

 What if my business is owned by another company?

-You are still required to identify the beneficial owner(s) of your legal entity.
+You are still required to identify the ultimate beneficial owner(s) of your legal entity.
 This person can be identified by finding out the ownership of the parent company (i.e. the company that owns your legal entity).
-For example, if you own 60% of Company A, which owns 50% of Company B, you are a beneficial owner of Company B because your percentage ownership is 30% in Company B. If Company B opens a Reap account, you will be required to provide your information as a beneficial owner.
+For example, if you own 60% of Company A, which owns 50% of Company B, you are an ultimate beneficial owner of Company B because your percentage ownership is 30% in Company B. If Company B opens a Reap account, you will be required to provide your information as a beneficial owner.

 What information do I have to provide?